b0b90/awesome-cubbbix-tools/README.md

 - [What Languages Are Required for Jobs in Dubai?](https://cubbbix.com/languages-required-jobs-dubai/) — 2026 guide to in-demand languages for Dubai's job market
 - [Zakat Calculation Guide](https://cubbbix.com/guide-to-zakat-calculation-rules-nisab-assets/) — Rules, Nisab & assets (2025)
 - [Cursor AI: Sualeh Asif, SpaceX, and the $60 Billion Acquisition Deal](https://cubbbix.com/cursor-spacex-acquisition/) — Explore the unprecedented $60 billion SpaceX acquisition option for Cursor AI, co-founded by Sualeh Asif.
-- [How to Add a Promotion on LinkedIn (UK Guide)](https://cubbbix.com/how-to-add-a-promotion-on-linkedin-uk-guide/) — Step-by-step guide to adding a promotion to your LinkedIn profile
-- [AI Regulation News 2026: Global Update](https://cubbbix.com/ai-regulation-news-2026-global-update/) — The latest AI regulation developments across the EU, US, UK, and Asia
-- [What is a UI Audit?
-A Practical Guide](https://cubbbix.com/what-is-a-ui-audit/) — Finding and fixing interface problems with a structured UI audit process

 ---